Funding your undergraduate research

 - Bridges to the Baccalaureate

 The Dream-to-Goal (DTG) Summer Research Program is designed for motivated community-college students who are interested in exploring research careers in the biomedical and behavioral sciences.
-This program will equip you with hands-on laboratory skills, provide research experience, and prepare you for success when you transfer to a four-year college or university, and beyond. - JACK’s Pediatric and Neonatal Summer Research
+This program will equip you with hands-on laboratory skills, provide research experience, and prepare you for success when you transfer to a four-year college or university, and beyond. -

 JACK’s Summer Scholars Program has a rich history of providing students with the opportunity to view the world of neonatology and pediatric subspecialties through clinical mentoring and research.
 Summer scholars have the opportunity to work with the neonatal team as they provide care and conduct research related to infant and maternal health.
 Specific emphasis is placed on developing an understanding of multidisciplinary hospital care.
 The program also enables participants to explore medical career opportunities in pediatric subspecialties such as general surgery, anesthesiology, neurosurgery and infectious diseases. - Philips Institute Summer Research Program in Cancer, Infection and Immunity and Bioengineering